 - Apply essential oils to the backs of the pendants and enjoy the fresh scent!

-Make sure to send us pics of all the creative ways you make your own DIY Essential Oil Car Diffuser
+There are so many creative ways to make your own DIY Essential Oil Car Diffuser!